sierpinski/BlitzBranches/README.md

 # Blitz
 ## What is it?
-This extension puts all non-master git branches across all repositories in your project into a queue.
+This extension puts all non-main git branches across all repositories in your project into a queue.
 This allows users to find lost or behind branches.

 ## Details
 This is for VSTS (+TFS).
-This extension shows all of the non-master branches in a project.
+This extension shows all of the non-main branches in a project.
 The approver can then follow a link to see that branch on its repository's "Branches" screen.

 ## Update 0.5.7-0.5.8 Added Options
 This update comes with the feature to choose to exclude one or more branches from the list.
-This will be handy for excluding common branches other than master branch.
+This will be handy for excluding common branches other than main branch.
 Also, moves branch exclusion options under an Option button.

 ## Screenshot
 Here is an example list of branches: